SENIORITY PROFILE: TAMMY MACDONALD

 “We’re strong and resilient and have a very strong mindset,” she said.
 “We need to, to survive the winters here.
 Those are pluses because you have to be tough to age and a willpower to age well.”

-But those same qualities can hinder Upstate New Yorkers from finding and reaching out the supports they need when they are elderly.
+But those same qualities can hinder Upstate New Yorkers from finding and reaching out to the supports they need when they are elderly.

 “Most people want to stay in their homes and be independent when they’re elderly,” said MacDonald.
 “Their biggest fear is, if I show I can’t live by myself, they’ll put me in a nursing home and they’ll take away my house.”